NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Sinful Bite.md

-The creature takes a -10-foot status penalty to its Speeds.
+You take a -10-foot status penalty to your Speeds.

 *Source: Pathfinder Monster Core*
 *ORC*